dhruvkayastha/machine-learning/README.md

 ### AdaBoost Classifier
 Perform classification by implementing adaptive boosting decision tree stubs (Titanic dataset).
 Used information-gain as the splitting criterion.

+### K-Means Clustering
+Perform unsupervised clustering of the Iris Dataset, with 3 clusters.
+Evaluated the model by calculating the Jaccard Similarity Index for each cluster formed.